adam-sagar/Mini-Project-3/README.md

     8   Open Postman or a similar API testing tool.

     9   Explore the code to understand the available routes and request formats.
+        They will all start with: http://localhost:8001/api/<route>
+        To visit a specific route, replace <route> with the desired route name.

     10  Interact with the different API endpoints to retrieve, add, update, or delete data.